 Regulation and Exchange Membership

-To trade stocks on the NSE or BSE, you must go through a broker registered with the SEBI.
+To trade stocks on the NSE or BSE, you must go through a stockbroker registered with the SEBI.
 Stockbrokers doing business in India must be members of the stock exchange in order to act as intermediaries for traders and investors.
 SEBI protects investor interests and requires all financial intermediaries doing business on India’s stock exchanges to conform to SEBI’s rules and regulations.

-Your potential broker should ideally have a trading platform for you to place stock orders on the NSE and BSE or other exchanges.
+Your potential stock broker should ideally have a trading platform for you to place stock orders on the NSE and BSE or other exchanges.
 A trading platform should be easy to use and provide a news feed and trading tools such as charting software.

 If you decide on a full-service broker, it should provide market research in addition to other features not available at discount brokerages.
 A good research department could be invaluable to traders and investors.